 Known For : Mahabodhi Temple | Great Buddha Statue | Tibetan Refugee Market

-One of the most important pilgrimage sites for Buddhists, Bodhgaya is a village in the state of Bihar.
+One of the most important archaeological sites in India for Buddhists, Bodhgaya is a village in the state of Bihar.
 It was here under the Bodhi tree that Gautama Buddha attained enlightenment.
 The place is bustling with pilgrims all through the year who come to pay their homage in the monasteries, shrines and temples.
 It also attracts tourists from India and abroad owing to its magnificent Buddha statue, the Mahabodhi Temple and the Bodhi tree.

 Best Time : October to March